Before and After your appointment

 You probably have a lot of questions about what will happen before and after your appointment.
 We are here to help!
 Please read about what to expect before and after your appointment for each of the possible treatment options we offer.
 We also have special tips on how to make your child’s dental visit go well.

-Please refrain from using recreational drugs (i.e., marijuana, alcohol) for 12 hours prior to your appointment)
+Do not use recreational drugs (marijuana) for 12 hours prior to your appointment.

 Before your child’s visit

 We are committed to serving your child’s dental needs to the highest standard.
 We value your trust and cooperation, and we pledge to do everything in our power to keep your child safe and comfortable during their treatment.

 Patients under the age of 18 must be accompanied by an adult.